The Ultimate Gitleaks Guide

 # 2. Run comprehensive scan

-gitleaks detect --verbose --report-format json --report-path audit-report.json
+gitleaks git --verbose --report-format json --report-path audit-report.json

 # 3. Analyze findings by severity